silverenio/btcbit/README.md

 You need to have Maven installed.

-run
+To run the tests, run:
 ```
 mvn clean install
 ```

-to run the tests
+If you want to run tests from IDE, to build or rebuild framework, run:

-or run
 ```
 mvn clean install -Dskiptests=true
 ```
-to rebuild framework

 Reporting
 ---